yusufinann/GameHub/README.md

     cd GameHub
     ```

+2.  **Initialize and Update Submodules:**
+    This project uses Git submodules for the `bingo-game` and `hangman-game` packages, which are part of the frontend.
+After cloning the main repository, you need to initialize and fetch the content of these submodules:
+    ```bash
+    git submodule update --init --recursive
+    ```
+    This step ensures that the `packages/bingo-game` and `packages/hangman-game` directories are populated with their respective code.

-2.  **Install Dependencies:**
+3.  **Install Dependencies:**
     Install dependencies for the entire project from the root directory using Yarn.
-This command will install dependencies for all packages within the monorepo (including backend and frontend).
+This command will install dependencies for all packages within the monorepo (including backend, game-center, bingo-game, and hangman-game).
     ```bash
     yarn install
     ```

-3.  **Configure Backend Environment Variables:**
+4.  **Configure Backend Environment Variables:**
     *   Navigate to the backend package directory: `cd backend`.
     *   You will find a file named `.env.example` in this directory. **Copy this file and rename the copy to `.env`**.
     *   Open the newly created `backend/.env` file and **replace the placeholder values with your own configuration**: